 There are three kinds of criticism

-Like hunting, criticism feels as a noble sport or an assassination; depends on which side of the gun you are.
+Like hunting, the doing of critique may feel like a noble sport or an assassination; depends on which side of the gun you are.

-I propose that are three kinds of criticism: friendly, indifferent and hostile, each with its function.
+each with its function.
 Do not confuse them.
-They have different aims and rules which you should recognise when you give critique and also when you receive it.
+They have different aims and rules which you should keep in mind when you give critique and recognise when you take it.

 *